ricardoquesada/ricardoquesada.github.io/content/posts/c64-remote-controller-nodemcu-vs-adafruit-huzzah-vs-sparkfun-thing-vs.md

 ---

 ### Requirements for the c64 controller

 - A micro-controller.
-I doesn't need to be very powerful, just powerful enough to handle some UDP connections and configuring some GPIOs.
+It doesn't need to be very powerful, just powerful enough to handle some UDP connections and configuring some GPIOs.
 - Flash-able firmware: If possible with support for [Arduino IDE](https://www.arduino.cc/en/Main/Software) (or similar).
 C++